SAP/fosstars-rating-core/SAP/ownid-server-sdk-net.md

 3. No contributing guideline file could be found in your repository.
 Though it's only a recommendation, we'd like to encourage you to add some information that can be detected by GitHub.
     More info:
     1. [Setting guidelines for repository contributors](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors#adding-a-contributing-file)
+4. The latest REUSE tool compliance check resulted in errors.
+Please perform the check again on your repository and fix the issues.